thedev132/hcb/dev-docs/development.md

 ## Running HCB locally

 Once HCB is running locally, log in into your local instance using the email `admin@bank.engineering`.
-Use Letter Opener (`/letter_opener`) to access the development email outbox and retrieve the login code.
+Use [Letter Opener](https://github.com/ryanb/letter_opener) to access the development email outbox and retrieve the login code.
+Letter Opener can be accessed at [`localhost:3000/letter_opener`](localhost:3000/letter_opener).

 ### Quickstart with GitHub Codespaces